llingg/docs-opmanual_autolab/book/opmanual_autolab/50_autolab_operation_manual/51_autolab_HW_checks_script.md

 ### Step 13

-Now upload the file that was created to your fleet-roster.
-If you don't know what a fleet-roster is and how to create one, read [this](#autolab-fleet-roster).
-Once you created your own fleet-roster, upload your newly created file to it.
+Now upload the file that was created to your `fleet roster`.
+If you don't know what a `fleet roster` is and how to create one, read [this](#autolab-fleet-roster).
+Once you created your own `fleet roster`, upload your newly created file to it.

-Note: If you are using this instruction to operate the Autolab in ETHZ, upload the files to ```https://github.com/duckietown/ETHZ-autolab-fleet-roster/tree/aido2/autobots/autobotXX/hardware-compliance/YYYY-MM-DD_hardware-compliance```. where you need to replace the `XX` and the `YYYY-MM-DD`.

 if you know how to do upload the files to GitHub, you can skip the next section.
-If not, we will show you how on the example of the ETHZ fleet-roster:
+If not, we will give you a step by step instruction in the following:

 Clone your fleet-roster repository onto your local computer.
 To do this, open a terminal and type

-    laptop $ git clone git@github.com:duckietown/ETHZ-autolab-fleet-roster.git
+    laptop $ git clone git@github.com:YOUR-WORKSPACE/YOUR-FLEET-ROSTER.git

 create the directory where you want to place the file with the following code. you need to exchange `XX` by the number of the actual autobot and fill in the current date.

-    laptop $ mkdir ETHZ-autolab-fleet-roster/autobots/autobotXX/hardware-compliance/YYYY-MM-DD_hardware-compliance
+    laptop $ mkdir YOUR-FLEET-ROSTER/autobots/autobotXX/hardware-compliance/YYYY-MM-DD_hardware-compliance

 add the new file into the above mentioned folder.
 The easiest way to do this is just copying the file and placing it in the folder mentioned in step 2 using the file explorer.

 now you are set to push things to github.
 Run the following in the same terminal as above: (again replace XX by the number of the autobot)

-    laptop $ cd ETHZ-autolab-fleet-roster
+    laptop $ cd YOUR-FLEET-ROSTER
     laptop $ git add .
     laptop $ git commit -m "hardware compliance test for autobotXX" laptop $ git push origin aido2